All Episodes

 When are we ever going to hear from them?

-If there's when charges are brought up, I wouldn't be shocked if you did.
+The FISA court, if there's, when charges are brought up, I wouldn't be shocked if you did.

-Meaning that they would come forward.
+Meaning that they would come forward?

-The court should sue response they take action.
+The court should sue Espante take action.

-Suez Ponte meaning on their own accord once the evidence is out.
+Sue Espante being on their own accord once the evidence is out.

 I've answered all your questions.